By audience

 Define the review scope

-Operators select the tenant, time window, and disclosure level appropriate for the audit or compliance request.
+Tenant scope comes from the authenticated workspace; operators choose the time window, identifiers, and disclosure level appropriate for the audit or compliance request.

 Generate a signed export bundle